About the Mount Sinai Kidney Center

 Delivering the Highest Quality Dialysis Care

 The Mount Sinai standard of dialysis care emphasizes compassion, convenience, and a comprehensive approach.
 One of the major advantages of receiving dialysis at Mount Sinai, one of the nation's premier medical centers, is that dialysis patients have easy access to the hospital's full range of services should they need them, including vascular surgery, urology, interventional radiology, transplant surgery, and diabetes and hypertension management programs.
 The Center's physicians, nurses, social workers, vascular access coordinators (who help patients with issues regarding the site of the fistula used for dialysis) and dietitians make up an integrated and highly-skilled team that values open communication with patients in order to make joint decisions about the best treatment plan.
 New dialysis patients are provided with support from nurses who answer any questions about starting therapy, and are matched with a dedicated team of clinicians to ensure continuity of care throughout the course of treatment.

 Our Convenient Dialysis Services

 By offering conveniences such as extended hours of operation, flexible scheduling, a variety of treatment options and locations, a multilingual staff (who speak Spanish, Russian, and French, among other languages), TV's at every dialysis station, and free Wi-Fi, we strive to provide therapy that fits each patient's lifestyle.
 Our Kidney Center consists of the following dialysis services.

-- The Mount Sinai Dialysis Center at East River Plaza, an adult outpatient hemodialysis unit with 24 stations providing treatment Monday through Saturday
+- Mount Sinai Kidney Center at East River Plaza, an adult outpatient hemodialysis unit with 35 stations providing treatment Monday through Saturday

 - B1 Hemodialysis Unit, an adult and pediatric inpatient and outpatient hemodialysis unit with 12 stations providing treatment Monday through Saturday